TD Vault Notes on Programming for Animation & VFX

 By Jonah J. Newton

-Pixar’s PhotoRealistic RenderMan 25+ denoise_batch executable unfortunately does not provide an argument to set the number of threads to use when denoising images, and as such, it uses all CPU threads on the computer it runs on.
-This makes it very hard to manage denoise_batch jobs on a render farm without setting aside specific machines/blades specifically for denoising.
+Pixar’s RenderMan 25+ denoise_batch executable unfortunately does not provide an argument to set the number of threads to use when denoising images, and as such, it uses all available CPU threads on the computer it runs on.
+This makes it very hard to manage denoise_batch jobs on a render farm without setting aside specific machines/blades specifically for denoising, especially on Linux.
 However, there is a workaround.

 Setting the OMP_NUM_THREADS environment variable allows us to tell OpenMP (the multiprocessing library used by denoise_batch) how many threads to use.